RadicalZephyr/bitburner-todos/TASKS.md

    * Store the mapping `harvestPorts.set(host, portId)` for future control messages.

 4. Ensure all new exports include JSDoc comments and run formatting/linting tools.

+## Task to add shutdown

+Read `src/batch/task_selector.ts`.
+We have implemented a mechanism to signal harvest tasks to shut down, but it is not yet being used.

+When RAM is full, we should compare the most valuable pending harvest task to our least valuable running tasks.
+We should decide if we should kill running tasks based on whether the RAM in some number of killed tasks can generate more money per second when assigned to the new more valuable target.

+- We should store the allocation details so we know how much memory can be reclaimed and in what chunks.

+** When the task selector decides to stop harvesting a target, retrieve the corresponding `HarvestClient` from `launchedHarvestTasks` and call `shutdown()` (or `tryShutdown()`).
+* Remove the entry from `launchedHarvestTasks` after confirming shutdown.